amarnath2706/Flipkart_Review_Scrapping-MongoDB-/README.md

 #With the help of this, you can extract the reviews of the product which you want in Flipkart site.

 Steps:
-Create a new environment
+1.Create a new environment.

-Install the dependencies or packages which are available in the requirements.txt Make sure MongoDBCompass need to be installed and you should open the compass GUI for running the application.
+2.Install the dependencies or packages which are available in the requirements.txt

+3.Make sure MongoDBCompass need to be installed and you should open the compass GUI for running the application.